Mitch Garver Preview, Player Props: Rangers vs. Blue Jays

-On Monday, Mitch Garver (.500 on-base percentage in past 10 games, 113 points above season-long percentage) and the Texas Rangers face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+On Tuesday, Mitch Garver (hitting .357 in his past 10 games) and the Texas Rangers face the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
 First pitch is at 7:07 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Athletics.
+In his previous game he had a hitless showing (0-for-2) against the Blue Jays.

 Mitch Garver Game Info & Props vs. the Blue Jays